DSOlab/ggeodesy/readme.md

 ## Compilation / Installation

+> Since December 2021, the build system has been changed from [GNU Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)
+> to [scons](https://scons.org/).
+Users can still build using the Autotools system, but
+> we advise changing to scons, as the former will be considered obsolete in the near
+> future.

-> This software is meant to be implemented on Unix-type OS's.
-No effort will be
-> undertaken for compatibility with other OS types.
+This software is meant to be implemented on Unix-type OS's.
+No effort will be undertaken for compatibility with other OS types.

 Also *note that the library is still at development phase so users need to configure the project before compiling*.